The Mountain is Calling

 If you are planning to attend one of our weekend workshops, and you need lodging and food, we are happy to recommend the businesses below, based on our relationships with local small business owners and on our clients’ reviews.

-Air BnB is by far one of the most popular choices for local accommodations, with options for nearly every budget.
+Air BnB is one of the most popular choices for local accommodations, with options for nearly every budget.
 This is an especially good resource for lodging in Mt Shasta city.
-For a special experience, book your spot at Temple member Christy’s Mt Shasta Retreat.
+For a special experience, book your spot at Temple member Christy’s Mt Shasta Retreat, visit the Upstairs at Maagic Mountain Goat Farm, or stay at the Perllan House in downtown Dunsmuir.

 Mossbrae Hotel is Dunsmuir’s newest luxury venue, with 5 elegant rooms in the cute downtown area of this quiet, outdoors-y community perched right above the Pacific Crest Trail.